So You're Young & Affected By Huntington's Disease?

 Support from Huntington's WA

 Huntington’s WA Youth and Young Adults is a group dedicated to young people from all over WA that come together during school holidays or weekends several times a year and connect online.
 We have several youth groups catering to different ages that have regular meet-ups and outings to get to know other young people in similar situations.
 We offer fun, respite, peer and staff support, mentoring and community.
 Young people have a strong voice in deciding what activities and education sessions they would like to be part of and the group evolves with the changing needs of our Young People.
-The HWA children’s group offers support for younger people, getting together annually to increase peer connections, normalise HD and enjoy some time out with people their age that understand their experience!
-If you or someone you know would like to learn more or be part of our Youth, Young Adult and Children’s groups please be in touch.
+If you or someone you know would like to learn more or be part of our Youth, and Young Adult groups please get in touch.
 Previous events include camps, movie outings and horse riding, some of these are pictured in our gallery below.
-We also have a dedicated Youth Officer, Monica, who supports the youth in the WA HD community and is happy to help with queries or support.

 For more information or if you would like to participate in our groups or activities, please contact us.